winitzki/scall/tutorial/programming_dhall.md

 ### Functions with monoidal output types

 If `P` is _any_ type and `Q` is a monoidal type then the function type `P → Q` is a monoid.
-We implement this property as a combinator function:
+We implement this property as a combinator:
 ```dhall
 let monoidFunc
   : ∀(P : Type) → ∀(Q : Type) → Monoid Q → Monoid (P → Q)